nbering/nicholasbering-ca/_posts/2016-10-23-exploring-concepts.md

 of the first attempt.

 Sometimes this is a little like playing "Code Golf."
-The goal isn't really to write as few lines as possible though, it's just to figure out where all the water hazzards and sand traps are and avoid them next time.
+The goal isn't really to write as few lines as possible though, it's just to figure out where all the water hazards and sand traps are and avoid them next time.

 ## Don't Do Groundhog Day